JulienMaille/spicetify-dynamic-theme/README.md

 ## Follow system dark/light theme (PowerShell)

-Automatic dark mode should work on MacOs and Linux out of the box.
+Automatic dark mode is broken on MacOs and Linux.
 From Spotify > v1.2.17, dark mode is forced in Windows builds.
 You will need to patch Spotify.exe using this script:

 ```powershell